Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADGroupAppRoleAssignment.md

 Get-AzureADGroupAppRoleAssignment -ObjectId $GroupId
 ```

-The first command gets the object ID of a group by using the Get-AzureADGroup (./Get-AzureADGroup.md)cmdlet.
+The first command gets the object ID of a group by using the [Get-AzureADGroup](./Get-AzureADGroup.md) cmdlet.
 The command stores the ID in the $GroupId variable.

 The second command gets the application role assignments of the group in $GroupId.